xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 we can construct two monoids to be the space of terms and types.
 And we can interpret concepts in type system as equations in monoid.

-# Example: a syntax for the terms of linear logic
+# Example: A syntax for the terms of linear logic

 Let's define two concrete monoids and a homomorphism between them, to see the idea of this paper in action.